itsmohiniii/NamasteJS/notes/season-1/lecture-07.md

 <br>

+* Scope of variable : Where can I access this variable.

 * So, **Lexical Environment** = local memory + lexical env of its parent.
 Hence, Lexical Environement is the local memory along with the lexical environment of its parent

 * **Lexical**: In hierarchy, In order